 Department of Postgraduate Studies

-A Thesis Submitted to the Department of Postgraduate Studies as a Partial Fulfillment for the Degree of MA in English Literature
+A Thesis Submitted to the Department of Postgraduate Studies in Partial

 Dr. Kian Soheil

 (در فایل دانلودی نام نویسنده موجود است)

 تکه هایی از متن پایان نامه به عنوان نمونه :

 (ممکن است هنگام انتقال از فایل اصلی به داخل سایت بعضی متون به هم بریزد یا بعضی نمادها و اشکال درج نشود ولی در فایل دانلودی همه چیز مرتب و کامل است)

 This dissertation aims to study two novels of Ian McEwan entitled: Solar and Atonement based on the psychoanalytical and ideological theories of Slavoj Žižek. Žižek is chosen because his criticism of ideology and his psychoanalytic theories are the best sources on which to base the theoretical framework.
 As a second mission of this thesis, it will study the apocalyptism that overwhelms many of McEwan’s characters in the two novels.

 In order to study the psychoanalytical aspects of ideology on McEwan’s works, a complete study of McEwan’s characters was needed.
 Thus, a large portion of this thesis was dedicated to the Žižekian theory of processual subjectivity, in which, following Lacan, Žižek maintains that the subject is divided and always in a transitional process until her/is death.
 The processual subject lacks and sticks to the ideologies around in order to satisfy himself and to play around his/her desires.
 In Solar Michael does the same and in Atonement Briony.